MNRE Amends Offshore Wind Lease Rules To Ease Process

 The new rules released by MNRE in 2024 revised certain provisions of the 2023 regulation to better define and regulate the leasing process for offshore wind energy projects.
 The key change made to Clause 2(i), clarified the definition of a “lease.”
 MNRE now defines a lease as an agreement that grants rights over the seabed within territorial waters and the Exclusive Economic Zone (EEZ) to a lessee, for a fixed term, in exchange for payment.

-The amendment also updates the definition of offshore wind energy to describe it as a complete system.
+The draft amendment also updates the definition of offshore wind energy to describe it as a complete system.
 This includes wind turbines, offshore substations, an array of wind cables (both intra- and inter-array), and a power generation system that may also incorporate other renewable energy sources.
 These systems are designed to meet auxiliary power needs and are deployed on either fixed or floating foundations in the natural sea environment, within territorial waters, or in the Exclusive Economic Zone (EEZ).

 The regulation further enables the central government to lease offshore areas within territorial waters and the EEZ for the development of wind energy and transmission projects.